 SoHo Office Space for Rent

-Office space in SoHo is at a premium.
-SoHo is one of the most popular neighborhoods on the planet to rent office space.
+Office space in SoHo, New York, NY, is at a premium.
+SoHo is one of the most popular neighborhoods in Manhattan and in New York City to rent office space.
 Short for South of Houston Street, the upscale neighborhood exudes style, luxury, art, and New York City culture.
-SoHo enjoys a rich and varied history.
-It began as a manufacturing area transitioned to a hub for artists and then evolved into one of the most expensive and in-demand locations to live, play, work, shop, and eat in Manhattan.
+SoHo’s rich and varied history is what puts it on the map.
+It began as a manufacturing area and transitioned to a hub for artists and then evolved into one of the most expensive and in-demand locations to live, play, work, shop, and eat in Manhattan.

-Notable tenants in SoHo include e-commerce, retail, technology, media, and financial services companies such as Warby Parker, Two Sigma Investments, DigitalOcean, FourSquare, Harry’s, Thrive Capital, Group Nine Media, Accenture, Wieden + Kennedy, and WeWork Labs.
-It also has a thriving small business community.
+Find notable tenants in SoHo, New York, NY, office space including e-commerce, retail, technology, media, and financial services companies such as Warby Parker, Two Sigma Investments, DigitalOcean, FourSquare, Harry’s, Thrive Capital, Group Nine Media, Accenture, Wieden + Kennedy, and WeWork Labs.
+To name only a few on the list.
+A historic district in the south of New York, NY, it also has a thriving small business community who have taken up residence in properties across the district.

 What Our Brokers Say About Soho Office Space for Lease

 SoHo’s famous retail community offers everything from street corner vendors to small boutiques to international importers.
 The northern area of SoHo provides space for most of the neighborhood’s chain outlets.
-SoHo has a growing startup community, and many of the small businesses popping up are in retail or e-commerce.
-Clothing store Everlane and shoe manufacturer Allbirds are two examples of companies that rely heavily on e-commerce but have chosen to open brick-and-mortar locations in SoHo.
+SoHo has a growing startup community looking to lease an office, and many of the small businesses popping up are in retail or e-commerce.
+Clothing store Everlane and shoe manufacturer Allbirds are two examples of fashion companies that rely heavily on e-commerce but have chosen to open brick-and-mortar locations in SoHo.
 Last fall, Amazon established its brick-and-mortar location, Amazon 4-star, here.
 Who knew you could buy Amazon products in a physical location?
-You can in SoHo.
+From new bars, restaurants and retail chains, you can always discover something new in SoHo.

-Though many people immediately equate SoHo with shopping opportunities, retail isn’t the only thriving industry in the neighborhood.
-It’s also a tech hub.
-Its prime location in Manhattan, excellent access to transportation, and enviably talented workforce have attracted many technology companies to the neighborhood, including widely-known Internet news site and discussion forum Reddit.
+Though many people immediately equate SoHo with shopping opportunities, rather than office spaces, retail isn’t the only thriving industry in the neighborhood.
+It’s also a central tech hub.
+Its prime location in Manhattan, excellent access to transportation, and enviably talented workforce have attracted many technology companies to open a SoHo office in the neighborhood, including widely-known Internet news site and discussion forum Reddit.
 WeWork Labs, which creates shared workspaces for small companies and tech startups, also has a team in SoHo.
-WeWork’s efforts contribute to both the tech industry and the growth of the neighborhood’s startup community.
+WeWork’s coworking efforts contribute to both the tech industry and the growth of the neighborhood’s startup community.

-SoHo isn’t all business.
-It also offers plenty of amenities for employees to enjoy.
-For business lunch recommendations, be sure to check out our SoHo Lunch Guide.
+SoHo isn’t all business and office spaces.
+It also makes plenty of amenities and services available for employees to enjoy.
+For business lunch recommendations in Manhattan, be sure to check out our SoHo Lunch Guide.
 Need a local gym?
 Look up one of these Yelp-recommended options in SoHo: Equinox SoHo, Drive495, SLT SoHo, or ZenGirl Fitness.
 SoHo also offers several iconic food and shopping destinations.
-For example, visit the historic Fanelli Cafe that’s been around since 1847, peruse the shelves at Housing Works Bookstore Cafe, or look through some locally made products at Artists and Fleas SoHo.
+For example, visit the historic Fanelli Cafe that’s been around since 1847, peruse the shelves at Housing Works Bookstore Cafe, or look through some locally made products at Artists and Fleas in central SoHo.

 Soho Commercial Space For Lease | By the numbers